DanNixon/BubbleScopeCL/STATUS.md

 Planned Features
 ----------------

-1. Automatic framerate sampling for video recording
+1. Automatic framerate sampling for videocapture from a V4L2 source